NJDHTS/NJDHTS/chapter1/searchable-terms.md

 Wrong Way

+##### County

-County – County where the crash took place.
-ATLANTIC BERGEN BURLINGTON CAMDEN
+County where the crash took place.

-3 \| P a g e

-CAPE MAY CUMBERLAND ESSEX GLOUCESTER HUDSON HUNTERDON MERCER MIDDLESEX MONMOUTH MORRIS OCEAN PASSAIC SALEM SOMERSET SUSSEX UNION WARREN
+ATLANTIC

+BERGEN

+BURLINGTON

+CAMDEN

+CAPE MAY

+CUMBERLAND

+ESSEX

+GLOUCESTER

+HUDSON

+HUNTERDON

+MERCER

+MIDDLESEX

+MONMOUTH

+MORRIS

+OCEAN

+PASSAIC

+SALEM

+SOMERSET

+SUSSEX

+UNION

+WARREN

+**Crash Characteristics **

-Crash Characteristics – These are pre-calculated queries that are stored in an array if relevant to the individual crash event.
+These are pre-calculated queries that are stored in an array if relevant to the individual crash event.
 It is preferred to search for these factors under Crash Characteristics to be sure you are querying the database most efficiently.
 In each of the cases below, the element is present.
 Examples: Bicyclist included one or more bicyclists, Curve-related is where crash occurred on a roadway curve.Bicyclist Curve Related Head-On Live Animal Motorcycle Older Driver Pedestrian Ran Off Road Unrestrained Passenger Work Zone Young Driver

 Crash Date – The date the crash took place Any Crash Date.
 Format is 2016-04-25